-Be a part of the EU Sustainable Energy Week
+Be a part of EU Sustainable Energy Week

 The EU Sustainable Energy Week (EUSEW), an initiative of the European Commission, first took place in 2006.
-Today, it is coordinated by the Executive Agency for Competitiveness and Innovation, in close cooperation with the European Commission’s Directorate-General for Energy.
+Today, it is coordinated by the Executive Agency for Small and Medium-sized Enterprises (EASME), in close cooperation with the European Commission’s Directorate-General for Energy.

 Our aim is to form a bigger picture out of multiple individual efforts to motivate change through a varied programme of events.

-An Energy Day is defined as a not-for-profit event, activity, project, exhibition or display that promotes energy efficiency or renewable energy.
+An Energy Day is defined as a not-for-profit event, activity, project, exhibition or display that promotes secure, clean and efficient energy.
 Activities such as exhibitions, conferences, online events, performances, guided tours, open door days, workshops, media campaigns and concerts are all eligible.

-If energy efficiency and renewable energy are important to you, then you are a potential Energy Day organiser.
-Organisers of previous Energy Days include:
+If sustainable energy is important to you, then you are a potential Energy Day organiser.
+Previous Energy Days organisers include: